 All members of the faculty have academic freedom in conformance with nationally recognized standards.
 Dismissal of a faculty member with tenure at any time and of a faculty member on probationary tenure or non-tenure-track appointment before the end of the specified term of appointment shall be in substantial conformity with the procedure for handling faculty academic freedom and tenure cases as outlined in the University ASPT Document.
 If a faculty member on probationary appointment alleges that considerations violative of academic freedom significantly contributed to a decision not to reappoint him or her, the case shall be considered in accordance with the procedure for handling faculty academic freedom and tenure cases as outlined in the University ASPT Document.
-If a non-tenure track faculty member alleges that considerations violative of academic freedom significantly contributed to a decision not to reappoint freedom and tenure cases as outlined in the University ASPT Document.
-If a non-tenure track faculty member alleges that considerations violative of academic freedom significantly contributed to a decision not to reappoint him or her, the case shall be considered in accordance with the procedure for handling faculty academic freedom and tenure cases as outlined in the University ASPT Document.
 If a non-tenure track faculty member alleges that considerations violative of academic freedom significantly contributed to a decision not to reappoint him or her, the case shall be considered in accordance with the procedure for handling faculty academic freedom cases as outlined in the Academic Freedom, Ethics and Grievance Document.